Tamtech-star/Freelaner-Tamtech-Mobile-app/README.md

 After successful synchronization, the backend-provided document URLs are the authoritative values shown in history/detail views.

+### Editing an Existing Sale

+Sales history supports editing records that have already synchronized with the backend:

+1. The history/detail view uses the authoritative `sale_conversions.id` as `editId`.
+2. The form is prefilled from the complete cached history row so it remains useful while the detail request is loading.
+3. `GET /sales-record/:id` enriches the form with the latest server values when the backend route is deployed.
+4. Existing remote document URLs are displayed separately from newly selected local replacement files.
+5. Unchanged remote documents are retained; only newly selected files are uploaded as replacements.
+6. Saving sends multipart `PATCH /sales-record/:id` and identifies the editor.
+7. The backend updates the conversion and re-runs matching when the customer ID changes, preserving the distinction between freelancer leads and public referrals.

+The edit route depends on the separately deployed backend implementation and its sales-history schema migrations.
+If that backend route has not been transferred yet, the mobile form retains its history-based prefill and reports the deployment dependency instead of clearing the form.

 ### Payment and Approval Status

 The mobile outbox uses `payment_status: "pending"` for a new local row.
 This only describes the local initial state.
 Payment approval and commission processing are server-owned workflows.